-- 5.1 In the RIIO-ED2 Sector Specific Methodology Consultation Overview Document we have set out an updated indicative timetable for RIIO-ED2.
+- 5.1 In the RIIO-ED2 Sector Specific Methodology Decision Overview Document we set out an indicative timeline for RIIO-ED2.
 We will publish a detailed engagement plan in due course.
-This will cover additional information on when companies are to publish their Business Plans, when the CG is to receive CEG reports, when CEG reports are to be published, and a high-level timetable for the Open Hearings for RIIO-ED2. - 5.2 We will continue to work with the companies and the Chairs of the CEGs to provide the clarity they need to best fulfil their role for enhanced stakeholder engagement in RIIO-2.
+This will cover additional information on when companies are to publish their Business Plans, when the CG is to receive CEG reports, when CEG reports are to be published, and a high-level timetable for the Open Hearingsfor RIIO-ED2. - 5.2 We will continue to work with the companies and the Chairs of the CEGs to provide the clarity they need to best fulfil their role for enhanced stakeholder engagement in RIIO-2.
 We will also engage with stakeholders to encourage their involvement in the Open Hearings process.
 This guidance will be updated from time to time, as appropriate.